ashnasainu/EMBEDDED-C-PIC16F877A/README.md

 - **LCD 4-Bit Display with UART** - lmplementation of LCD (16x2) in 4-bit mode & UART with a PIC16F887A microcontroller.

-- **Variable Resistor interfacing** - Implementation of a variable resistor interfacing with the PIC16F887A microcontroller using its ADC& the digitized analog value is displayed on a 16x2 character LCD.
+- **VARIABLE RESISTOR INTERFACING** - Implementation of a variable resistor interfacing with the PIC16F887A microcontroller using its ADC& the digitized analog value is displayed on a 16x2 character LCD.

-- **2 Variable Resistor interfacing** - Implementation of 2 variable resistor interfacing with the PIC16F887A microcontroller
+- **2 VARIABLE RESISTOR INTERFACING** - Implementation of 2 variable resistor interfacing with the PIC16F887A microcontroller
 using its ADC& the digitized analog value is displayed on a 16x2 character LCD.

-- **UART communication_ Transmit & Receive** - Implementation of UART communication_ Transmit & Receive using a PIC16F887A microcontroller.
+- **UART COMMUNICATION TRANSMIT & RECEIVE** - Implementation of UART communication_ Transmit & Receive using a PIC16F887A microcontroller.
 It receives a string over UART and responds with a predefined reply.

-- **Relay interfacing** - Implementation of relay interfacing using a PIC16F887A microcontroller.
+- **RELAY INTERFACING** - Implementation of relay interfacing using a PIC16F887A microcontroller.

-- **4x3 Keypad Interfacing** - Implementation of 4x3 matrix keypad to the PIC16F887A microcontroller and display the pressed key on a 16x2 LCD.
+- **4x3 KEYPAD INTERFACING** - Implementation of 4x3 matrix keypad to the PIC16F887A microcontroller and display the pressed key on a 16x2 LCD.

 ## 🔧 Getting Started

-### Prerequisites
+### PREREQUISITES

 - Microcontroller (PIC16F887A)
 - MPLAB X IDE installed.
 - MPLAB XC8 Compiler.
 - PIC development board and necessary hardware components.

-### Compilation & Execution
+### COMPILATION & EXECUTION

 1. **Open MPLAB X IDE**
    - Create a new project and select your target PIC microcontroller.